SyncfusionExamples/xamarin-forms-pdf-viewer-demos/README.md

-# Syncfusion Xamarin.Forms PDF Viewer

-This repository contains collabrative list of examples for using Syncfusion [Xamarin.Forms PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer?utm_source=github&utm_medium=listing&utm_campaign=xamarin-pdf-viewer-github-samples) in Xamarin.Forms application in various use cases.

-## Features and Benefits

-### High-performance PDF Viewer

-* <b>Instant loading</b> - Load PDF files with thousands of pages instantly.
-* <b>Less runtime memory</b> - On-demand loading and virtualization hold only the minimum required pages at runtime to reduce memory consumption.
-* <b>Virtualized pages</b> - Render pages on demand to help reduce initial load time when working with large documents.

-### MVVM Support

-The Syncfusion Xamarin.Forms PDF Viewer control is designed to support the MVVM (Model View ViewModel) pattern.
-All the operations of the PDF Viewer can be performed using Commands and all the property values are exposed as Dependency properties.

-### Review or Annotate PDF files

-Review PDF files using a rich set of annotating tools in the PDF Viewer.

-* <b>Highlight text</b> - Highlight important text in PDF files.
-You can customize the color of the highlight or remove the highlight.
-* <b>Underline text</b> - Underline notable text in PDF files.
-You can customize the color of the underline or remove the underline.
-* <b>Strikethrough</b> - Strikethrough unimportant text in PDF files.
-You can customize the color of the strikethrough or remove the strikethrough.
-* <b>Freehand draw (ink annotation)</b> - Draw freehand on the pages of PDF files.
-You can customize the color of the freehand drawing or remove the freehand drawing.
-* <b>Line</b> - Include lines in PDF files.
-You can move, resize, remove, or edit the color of the line.
-* <b>Rectangle</b> - Include rectangles in PDF files.
-You can move, resize, remove, or edit the color of the rectangle.
-* <b>Ellipse</b> - Include ellipses and circles in PDF files.
-You can move, resize, remove, or edit the color of the ellipse.

-### Built-in toolbar

-The Xamarin.Forms PDF Viewer control comes with a powerful built-in toolbar to execute most important actions such as page navigation, text search, and various annotation tools.
-You can design your own toolbar with PDF Viewer APIs.

-### Navigation

-The PDF Viewer supports different internal and external navigations.

-* <b>Bookmark navigation</b> - Bookmarks saved in PDF files are loaded and made ready for easy navigation.
-This feature helps in navigation within the PDF file of the topics bookmarked already.
-* <b>Hyperlink navigation</b> - Hyperlink navigation feature enables navigation to URLs (website links) in a PDF file.
-* <b>Table of contents navigation</b> - Table of contents navigation allows users to navigate to different parts of a PDF file that are listed in the table of contents section.

-### Select and copy text

-Select and copy text from PDF files.

-### Search text

-Locate text easily in a PDF file.

-### Customization

-Create a custom toolbar with all the options in the built-in toolbar.

-### Localization

-All static text within the PDF Viewer can be localized to any supported language.
+# Xamarin.Forms PDF Viewer Examples

+This repository contains the list of examples using Syncfusion [Xamarin.Forms PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer?utm_source=github&utm_medium=listing&utm_campaign=xamarin-pdf-viewer-github-samples) in various use cases.

+<b>HelloWorld</b> - This is an example for using Xamarin.Forms PDF Viewer to display a PDF file.
+This example loads an embedded PDF document as stream into the PDF Viewer.
+<b>CustomToolbar</b> - This is an example for using Xamarin.Forms PDF Viewer to display a PDF file and perform all the operations with a customized toolbar.
+<b>FillAndSign</b> - This is an example for using Xamarin.Forms PDF Viewer to Fill and Sign PDF files with Acroform.
+That is, you can fill details in the form fields and include hand written signature in the signature field.

+## Key Features

+Our Xamarin.Forms PDF Viewer has numerous features and the following list shows the key features available.

+* <b>View encrypted documents</b> - View the encrypted or password-protected documents easily.
+* <b>Page-by-page view mode</b> - View the PDF documents page-by-page with horizontal navigation.
+* <b>Built-in toolbar</b> - The PDF Viewer control comes with a powerful, built-in toolbar to execute the most important actions, such as page navigation, text search, and various annotation actions.
+The visibility of the toolbar items is also customizable.
+* <b>Custom toolbar</b> - The built-in toolbar can be disabled, and you can easily create your own custom toolbar.
+* <b>Scroll and pan</b> - Scroll and pan through the loaded PDF pages seamlessly.
+* <b>Magnification</b> - Zoom in and out the content of a document efficiently.
+* <b>Text selection</b> - Select the text presented in a PDF document.
+* <b>Text search</b> - Search for text and instantly navigate all its occurrences in a PDF document.
+* <b>Page navigation</b> - Navigate to the pages instantly.
+* <b>Bookmark navigation</b> - Bookmarks saved in a document are loaded and make easy navigation.
+This feature helps navigate between the topics bookmarked already within a PDF document.
+* <b>Document link navigation</b> - Navigate to the topic or position by tapping the document link annotation of the topics in the table of contents in a PDF document.
+* <b>Hyperlink navigation</b> - Detects hyperlinks, and tapping on the hyperlink will open the URL in a browser.
+* <b>Annotations</b> - Review and annotate a PDF document using the various annotations, such as highlight, underline, strikethrough, squiggly, line, arrow, rectangle, circle, polygon, cloud, polyline, ink, and free text.
+* <b>Custom views</b> - Add any form of Xamarin.Forms View like Button, Entry, Label, Image, and more anywhere in the pages as custom views.
+* <b>Handwritten signature</b> - Sign the documents quickly by adding your handwritten signature.
+* <b>Form filling</b> - Add and modify the existing forms fields content in a PDF document.
+* <b>Importing and exporting data</b> - Import and export data like form fields and annotations in a PDF document.
+* <b>Save and Print</b> - Save and print the modified PDF documents easily.
+* <b>Themes</b> - Easily switch between light and dark themes.
+* <b>Localization</b> - All static text within the PDF Viewer can be localized to any supported language.
+* <b>Accessibility</b> - Screen reading and navigation assistance can be done easily.

 ## Related links
 [Learn More about Blazor PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer?utm_source=github&utm_medium=listing&utm_campaign=xamarin-pdf-viewer-github-samples) <br/><br/>